k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 Broadway has a group of [built-in Actors](../04_built_in_actor_types.md) that manage Pub / Sub asynchronous message handling.
 These Actors are:
-- **Publish** Actor, publishes messages using a message broker.
+- **Publish** Actor, publishes messages using a message provider.
-- **Subscribe** Actor, subscribes to messages provided by a message broker.
+- **Subscribe** Actor, subscribes to messages provided by a message provider.
-- **SubscribeBatch** Actor, similar to the **Subscribe** Actor but also reads messages in batches.
+- **SubscribeBatch** Actor, subscribes to messages provided by a message provider and reads them in batches.

-These Actors enable the Pub/Sub services functionality, whereby their input arguments correspond to the functionality of the supported message providers.

 Message provider types supported in Broadway are:
 * Apache Kafka.
 * JMS Queue and Topic by any JMS provider (for example, RabbitMQ or Active MQ).
 * Broker memory (in-memory queue), a Fabric internal queue without partitions that manages messages using a key.

+### Pub / Sub Input Arguments

-Publisher and the subscriber applications must be defined in Fabric as an [Interface](/articles/05_DB_interfaces/01_interfaces_overview.md) and then be set in the Pub / Sub
+Publisher and Subscriber applications must be defined in Fabric as an [Interface](/articles/05_DB_interfaces/01_interfaces_overview.md) and then be set in the Actor's
-**interface** of the Actor's input argument.
+**interface** input argument.

+The **topic** and other input arguments (such as **group_id**) can be left empty when a default topic is configured in the interface.
+However when a value is defined in the Actor, it is used in the flow instead of the value defined in the interface.
+The **Subscribe** Actor should always listen to the same topic.
+The **Publish** Actor can send messages to different topic thus the **topic** argument of the Actor can be overridden during the flow.

+The Actors enable the Pub / Sub services functionality of the supported message providers, whereby their input arguments correspond to the functionality of these message providers.
 Some input arguments are relevant only for Kafka and some, only for JMS.
 For example:
 -  The **key** input argument of the **Publish** Actor is relevant only for Kafka and is the key commonly used for partitioning.
 -  The **correlation_id** input argument is only used by JMS publishers.
 This is a unique identifier that correlates the request message and its reply.
 When left empty, the server generates a reply.

 Arguments not supported by the message provider can be left empty and be ignored.
 For example, the batch size is set by the **max_batch_records** input argument.
 This parameter is ignored by interfaces that do not support batches (such as JMS) which consider all batches to have a size of 1.

-The **topic** and other input arguments (such as **group_id**) can be left empty when a default topic is configured in the interface.
-However when a value is defined in the Actor, it is used in the flow instead of the value defined in the interface.

 The message type to be processesd by the Broadway Pub / Sub functionality must be aligned with the **Data type** interface and is limited to: String, byte[], JSON, long.
 The message type of an in-memory broker is not limited to any specific types.

-The **Subscribe** Actor should always listen to the same topic.
-The **Publish** Actor can send messages to different topic thus the **topic** argument of the Actor can be overridden during the flow.

 ### Timeout Setting